 One of the most popular and diverse options for replacing beverages during intermittent fasting are herbal teas.

-The great thing about these teas is that they're zero-calories, so you can drink as much as you want, and in some cases, there's also a weight loss benefit here too!
+The great thing about these teas is that they're zero-calories, while other healthy options like naturally-flavored water might have up to 50 calories, so you can drink as much as you want, and in some cases, there's also a weight loss benefit here too!

 For example, rooibos tea has been shown to reduce weight and promote healthy weight management thanks to the polyphenols it contains.